-> If you’re new to resistance training or want to take it to the next level, we highly recommend checking out the KetoGains Bootcamp to lead you through combining nutrition and building lean muscle mass.
+If you’re new to resistance training or want to take it to the next level, we highly recommend checking out the KetoGains Bootcamp to lead you through combining nutrition and building lean muscle mass.
 Both of these are critically important for good metabolic health and longevity.
-It can also be motivating to share the journey with like-minded people in a supportive community.
+Sharing the journey with like-minded people in a supportive community can also be motivating.

-> Other Things You Can Track
+Other Things You Can Track

-> There is no guarantee that more technology will help you reach your goals.
-In fact, it seems that some people are more likely to gain weight if they use a wearable like a Fitbit.
+There is no guarantee that more technology will help you reach your goals.
+In fact, some people seem more likely to gain weight if they use a wearable like a Fitbit.
 Instead of listening to their innate hunger cues, many people use food as a reward for being so active by eating back the calories the app has told them they burned.

-> So, keep it easy and find a few of the most relevant things to focus on.
+So, keep it easy and find a few of the most relevant things to focus on.
 Don’t try to track too many things at once!

 Your blood sugar and glucose control give great insight into your metabolic health.
 But blood sugar readings can come not only from the foods you eat or your metabolic health but from exercise and stress, too.